bkeepers/envy/README.md

 boolean :ssl, :default => true
 ```

-`boolean` defines a reader `Envy.env.ssl?` and cast the values "0", "1", "true", or "false" into boolean values in Ruby.
+`boolean` defines a reader `$ENV.ssl?` and cast the values "0", "1", "true", or "false" into boolean values in Ruby.

 ### `integer`